 Electrolytes are essential for the life of the cells, so this is an appropriate action for them.
 But transmission of electrolytes throughout the body of the horse is also essential for the neuronal control of the muscles and the digestive system.
 In tying-up, the cells have taken priority and the horse is in a poor state of improperly functioning muscles and digestion.

-Tying-up or azoturia may be sporadic, that is occasional and temporary, Recurrent, that is occuring often but clearing up, or may become chronic, making the horse useless for further work.
+Tying-up or azoturia may be sporadic, that is occasional and temporary, recurrent, that is occurring often but clearing up, or may become chronic, making the horse useless for further work.
 All grades of tying-up or azoturia introduce uncertainty about the performance of the horse in any competitive sport.

 Nothing from the Equiwinner patch goes into the body of the horse, so that Equiwinner can be used in any horse sport.
 The beneficial effect is gained only by smart cell signaling.
 Equiwinner patches are supplied in an airtight box and so can be kept ready for use whenever required.

-All horses should have a balanced diet appropriate to the amount of work required of them, but tying-up or azoturia cannot be corrected by feeding electrolyte or other supplements, as a normally fit horse is not deficient in these nutrients.
-In tying-up or azoturia the electrolytes are over conserved or locked up.
+All horses should have a balanced diet appropriate to the amount of work required of them but tying-up in horses or azoturia cannot be corrected by feeding electrolyte or other supplements, as a normally fit horse is not deficient in these nutrients.
+In tying-up or azoturia, the electrolytes are over conserved or locked up.
 They need to be released to do the job of nerve transmission and all other physiological processes.